kenzhao20/C5-Notes/README.md

 # C5-Notes

 These are set of latex notes based off the notes I took for the C5: Physics of Atmospheres and Oceans course.
+You can access the course in the 'main.pdf' file.

 These are free to use, however, they are unfinished, so please do not distribute these freely online!